solana-labs/solana-program-library/docs/src/token.md

 ### Example: Mint with multisig authority

 First create keypairs to act as the multisig signer set.
-In reality. these can be any supported signer; Ledger hardware wallet, keypair file, paper wallet.
+In reality, these can be any supported signer, like: a Ledger hardware wallet, a keypair file, or a paper wallet.
 For convenience, keypair files will be used in this example.
 ```
 $ for i in $(seq 3); do solana-keygen new --no-passphrase -so "signer-${i}.json"; done
 Wrote new keypair to signer-1.json